 Pick up a pamphlet from one of the onsite boxes or speak to a docent for additional insight.
 It’s a great teaching moment for kids.
 There is also a plaque locator online.

-Two major Veterans events are held at the site on Memorial Day and the Saturday prior to Veterans Day on November 11th.
+Two major Veterans events are held at the site on Memorial Day and the Saturday before Veterans Day on November 11th.

 Mt.
 Soledad Veterans Memorial